compu-flair/Kaggle_Advanced_House_Prices/README.md

 ### Step 1: Data Cleaning & Feature Engineering
 - Open and run `Data_Cleaning_and_Feature_Engineering_Final_Version.ipynb` to preprocess and engineer features from the raw data.
+- Follow up to train a Linear Regression Model on this difficult case.

 ### Step 2: Train Model (if needed)
 - Use scripts or notebook to train and save models in `models/` (default model provided).